10 Best Hub Centric Rings

 Final Recommendation

-Truck and SUV owners with large hub bores around 106 mm should focus on the dedicated truck-fit ABS set, which is specifically sized for those heavy-duty applications rather than forcing a generic ring to work.
+Truck and SUV owners with large hub bores around 106 mm should focus on the dedicated truck-fit ABS set, which is sized for those heavy-duty applications rather than forcing a generic ring to fit.
 European-fit drivers with 57.1 mm hubs and 66.6 mm wheels will find the aluminum Euro-fit option machined to the tighter tolerances those applications often demand.